esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish/README.md

 Funded by:
 MCIN/AEI/10.13039/501100011033

-How to cites: Said-Hung, E., Montero-Diaz, J., De Gregorio Vicente, O., Ruiz-Iniesta, A., Blanco Valencia, X., José Cubillas, J., and Pérez Palau, D. (2023), “Algorithm for classifying hate expressions in Spanish”, figshare. https://doi.org/10.6084/m9.figshare.24574906.
+How to cite: Said-Hung, E., Montero-Diaz, J., De Gregorio Vicente, O., Ruiz-Iniesta, A., Blanco Valencia, X., José Cubillas, J., and Pérez Palau, D. (2023), “Algorithm for classifying hate expressions in Spanish”, figshare. https://doi.org/10.6084/m9.figshare.24574906.

 More information:
 - https://www.hatemedia.es/ or contact: elias.said@unir.net
 - This algorithm is related to the algorithm for classifying hate expressions by intensity in Spanish, also developed by the authors: https://github.com/esaidh266/Algorithm-for-classifying-hate-expressions-by-intensities-in-Spanish
 - This algorithm is related to the algorithm for classifying hate expressions by type in Spanish, also developed by the authors: https://github.com/esaidh266/Algorithm-for-classifying-hate-expressions-by-type-in-Spanish